jmfrancklab/pyspecdata/README.rst

 So when you call ``odnp_nmr_comp/odnp`` this will point to the actual location, ``/home/jmfranck/exp_data/NMR_comp/ODNP``

-Note that it's possible to point the different `exp_type` directly to shared drives, pySpecData also offers a (we think superior) method that downloads local copies of files on-demand using `rclone <https://rclone.org/>`_.
+Note that it's possible to point the different `exp_type` directly to shared drives or to synced folders (google drive, onedrive, etc.), pySpecData also offers a (we think superior) method that downloads local copies of files on-demand using `rclone <https://rclone.org/>`_.
+The new GUI makes it easier to set up different rclone remotes (*e.g.* different cloud resources at different schools or shared by different people) for different experiment times.

 Obviously, you need to install rclone and add it to your path to do this (see next subsection).
 Rclone is an amazing tool that can be configured to talk to virtually any type of cloud storage (Google Drive accounts, OneDrive and SharePoint accounts, etc.)

-Inside the ``RcloneRemote`` section, each key/variable points to a properly configured remote that was set up with `rclone <https://rclone.org/>`_-- e.g., ``jmf_teams`` here is a properly configured  remote that shows up in response to the shell command ``rclone config``.
-*Note:* as you require datasets from other folders you will need to make new folders locally to match for Rclone.
-You will receive error messages that guide you to do this, and you should follow them.
-For example, if you required a dataset from ``exp_data/francklab_esr/alex`` you will need to go into your local ``exp_data`` folder and add a new folder called ``francklab_esr/alex``

 Setting up Rclone
 -----------------